This is #13 in a series entitled, “So You Want to Adopt a Deaf Child?” There are many more just waiting to be written, completed and shared.

 The very real probability of multiple abuses, verbal (truly the nonverbal body language since they cannot hear), physical and more often than I care to think about… sexual abuse.

-Since some of you are thinking this, I will go ahead and mention it.
+Since some of you are thinking about this, I will go ahead and mention it.

 The brain is the central command center for every system within the human body.
 God designed it in such a way that “connection” with others is the fuel it needs to develop uniquely according to His plan.
 Research now proves even babies between the age of 4 and 6 months recognize language over non-language and choose to turn toward it repeatedly.
 Removing “connection” through neglect, lack of nurture and lack of natural language exposure leaves challenges for a lifetime.